 Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Painting your old and rusty bird cage can be really fun and brighten up the mood!
-But what exactly are the safe paints that you can use for painting your bird cage?

-I too was really curious about this, so I did a LOT of research on this and came up with a definite answer.
+To help you out, I did a LOT of research on this and came up with a definite answer.

 Here are the safe paints you can use for painting bird cages: